BDC Hamburger Icon

 • Does the company pay for in-person meetings or retreats?

-• Will the position stay remote, or will it change to an in-person position?
+• Will the position stay remote or change to an in-person position?

 Not properly compensating your remote employees for work-related expenses such as monthly internet costs, phone bills, a personal computer and daily office supplies could trigger a lawsuit.
 Companies such as Amazon and Wells Fargo are currently facing lawsuits for skimping on remote worker costs.